laurens-lamberts/react-native-popout/README.md

 # react-native-popout

 > [!WARNING]
-> This library is still in development.
-It is not yet ready for production use.
+> This library is a proof of concept and not ready for production use.

 A popout-style transition using [reanimated](https://www.reanimated2.com), [react-native-skia](https://github.com/Shopify/react-native-skia) and [react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/).\
 The animation runs smooth at 60+ FPS on my iPhone and iOS simulator.
 Android runs at 50+ FPS on my emulator at the moment.